 “Though I consider all of the animals of the earth my family and my reason for being, cats and humpback whales are my personal animal family and my guiding light.
 To me they are the most wondrous and magnificent beings on earth.
-The mere site of them of hearing their purrs or songs both calms and stirs my soul.”
+The mere sight of them, hearing their purrs or songs, both calms and stirs my soul.”

 Teresa continues to be available for private grief counseling sessions

 Instructor for: Understanding and Preparing for Euthanasia

 Windi is a Registered Veterinary Technician with more than fifteen years experience in veterinary medicine and animal welfare.
 Before finding her passion in animal protection and advocacy, Windi received an undergraduate degree in psychology and worked for several years as a crisis intervention counselor.
 She found her calling in a small Midwestern animal shelter where she managed operations for several years before moving to California and continuing her work in animal protection.